savagecm/grpcw/README.md

 ```
 server.register_rpc_SayHello(your function);
 ```
-function arg is your request type and return std::future<your return type>
+function arg is your request type and return your return type

 3. call Run.
 For example